Low complexity among principal fully irreducible elements of Out($F_3$): Background

 \subsection{Full irreducibility criterion}

 { }

 We use the following criterion for proving that a tt map represents a fully irreducible outer automorphism.

-\begin{prop}[{Full Irreducibility Criterion, \cite[Proposition 4.1]{IWGII}}] Suppose that $g\colon \G \to \G$ is a PNP-free, irreducible train track representative of $\vphi \in \out$ such that $M(g)$ is Perron-Frobenius and all the local Whitehead graphs are connected.
+\begin{prop}[{Full Irreducibility Criterion, \cite[Proposition 4.1]{IWGII}}] Suppose that $g\colon \G \to \G$ is a PNP-free, irreducible train track representative of $\vphi \in \out$ such that $M(g)$ is Perron--Frobenius and all the local Whitehead graphs are connected.
 Then $\vphi$ is fully irreducible. \end{prop}